jserrats/tfm/tfm.md

 #### Frida Dynamic instrumentation toolkit

-[Frida](https://frida.re/) is a very popular and powerful tool that allows us to hook into processes, modifying its flow and logic on the fly without the need to modify low-level code, or restart the application.
+**Frida** is a very popular and powerful tool that allows us to hook into processes, modifying its flow and logic on the fly without the need to modify low-level code, or restart the application.
 This is very powerful when evading reverse engineering controls, Since they are often obfuscated and difficult to analyze statically.

 #### Runtime Mobile Security (RMS)

-[RMS](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security) is a Frida web interface that makes workflow much easier and quick.
+**RMS** is a Frida web interface that makes workflow much quick and easier.

 #### Android emulator from Android SDK